 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 Continuum of Care Homeless Resource Council of the Sierras (HRCS) Point-in-Time count provided homeless data.
-Table 2.
-Other level (maximul (fadaral planning of •

 Table 3 - Other local / regional / federal planning efforts